ottlinger/spamschutz/README.md

 # Version history

-Details about the current versions can be found in [version history](HISTORY.md)
+Details about the current versions can be found in the [changelog](CHANGES.md)

 # Developer information #